 Newsletter

 Newsletters are where your copywriting skills will be put to good use, and possibly even tested.
 In electronic form, newsletters are so easily deleted.
-Even when printed and posted, they can be binned!
-So it’s important to keep your subscribers’ attention.
-Use catchy headlines (no need to worry about SEO here!).
+Even when printed and posted, they can be binned.
+What a waste of your money!
+So, to grab your subscribers’ attention, use eye-catching headlines (no need to worry about SEO here).
 Short punchy paragraphs.
 Witticisms!
 Keep them entertained.
-And don’t forget your links to your website.
-Not too much selling, though!
+And remember to include links to your website.

 Getting started